bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 without copying it and it can be modified in-place.
 This single optimization offers an order of magnitude performance gain over using any database-based approach.

+## Transaction Sizes

+A blockchain that is processing 100,000 transactions every second is generating a lot of data.
+The average size of transactions on competing networks such as Ripple and Bitcoin is about 250 bytes.
+Similar transactions on BitShares average just 100 bytes.
+In other words, competing systems require 2.5 times the bandwidth to propagate the same number of transactions.
+Assuming a gigabit connection to the internet, it would take about 0.1 seconds just to transfer a block containing 100,000 transactions.
+Competing networks would require 0.25 seconds.
+After latency and multiple hops on a P2P network are factored in it becomes clear that transaction size directly impacts the block interval and therefore confirmation latency.

+Transaction sizes are often an indication of the amount of data the CPU must process in its critical path and therefore serve as an indication of how soon the single threaded performance of a CPU will be hit.

+Some optimizations are possible in all protocols if they assume that all nodes have prior knowledge of all broadcast transactions and only require the ordered list of transaction IDs to broadcast every block.
+This would be an implementation detail.

 ## Conclusion

 Designing high-performance blockchains isn’t rocket-science and doesn’t require complex, hard-to-understand protocols